danielotf/CV/README.md

 ● Triaging a large number of patient cases in what order they should be attended to using systems such as MAXconnect, synergy, ringcentral, NHS test & trace to increase efficiency.

-**SEN TEACHING ASSISTANT** (NOVEMBER 2021 - JANUARY 2022)
+**SEN TEACHING ASSISTANT** (November 2021 - January 2022)
-● Supervising children with special needs in their sensory and tactile development ● Working alongside school teachers to ensure special needs children are catered to accordingly.
+- Supervising children with special needs in their sensory and tactile development
+- Working alongside school teachers to ensure special needs children are catered to accordingly.

 ## Skills